justynath/rock-paper-scissors/README.md

 **Display current score**

 The current score including the success rate is displayed.
 The user is asked if they want to play again.
+The user has an option to play again without exiting the program
 ![display score](./readme-files/display-score.png)